Call now in confidence immediate help & advice 24/7

 Upon entering heroin rehab, people will immediately begin the heroin detox process.
 This is overseen by a clinical team who will prescribe a medication such as Subutex.

-After the detox, patients will then begin psychotherapies in order to address the deep-rooted causes of addiction.
+After the detox, rehab patients will then begin psychotherapies in order to address the deep-rooted causes of addiction.
 There will also be alternative therapies to help relax and soothe the person.

-Therapists will reveal various techniques the person can use to manage cravings.
+Therapists at rehab will reveal various techniques the person can use to manage cravings.
 What a person learns in therapy, they can use for the rest of their life to remain sober.

 Beat your heroin addiction with the help of a drug and alcohol rehab in Birmingham by calling us today on 0800 088 66 86